-On the other hand, if your home’s original features have been covered with post-war pebbledash, you might be looking to restore it to its former glory.
-I know I would!
+If your home’s original features have been covered with post-war pebbledash, you might want to restore it to its former glory.
+I know I was!

-Pebbledash involves literally throwing smaller stone fragments on to wet mortar on an external wall, which is then pressed in.
-Conversely, rough-cast rendering requires the mixing of larger stones or pebbles in with the cement and sand, prior to applying it to the walls.
+Conversely, rough-cast rendering requires mixing larger stones or pebbles with cement and sand before applying the mix to the walls.
 The latter creates a smoother finish which is usually painted or limewashed.

 Favoured for covering up damage and/or building cheaper houses in the post-war years, pebbledash creates a more textured finished and is also used on houses in areas prone to coarse weather.